Basic Requirements for Catholics

 The sixth and ninth commandments honour human sexuality.
 This commandment forbids the actual, physical act of having immoral sexual activity, specifically adultery, which is sex with someone else’s spouse or a spouse cheating on their partner.
 This commandment also includes fornication, which is prostitution, pornography, group sex, rape, incest, paedophilia, bestiality, and necrophilia.

 The seventh and tenth commandments focus on respecting and honoring the possessions of others.
 This commandment forbids the act of taking someone else’s property.
 The Catholic Church believes that this commandment also denounces cheating people of their money or property, depriving workers of their just wage, or not giving employers a full day’s work for a full day’s pay.
 Embezzlement, fraud, tax evasion, and vandalism are all considered extensions of violations of the Seventh Commandment.

 “Thou shalt not bear false witness against thy neighbour.”

 The Eighth Commandment condemns lying.
 Because God is regarded as the author of all truth, the Church believes that humans are obligated to honour the truth.
 The way to fulfil this commandment is not to lie — intentionally deceive another by speaking a falsehood.

 “Thou shalt not covet thy neighbour’s wife.”

 The Ninth Commandment forbids the intentional desire and longing for immoral sexuality.
-To sin in the heart, Jesus says, is to lust after a woman or a man in your heart with the desire and will to have immoral sex with them.
+To sin in the heart, Jesus says, is to lust after a woman or a man in your heart with the desire to have immoral sex with them.
 Just as human life is a gift from God and needs to be respected, defended, and protected, so, too, is human sexuality.
 Catholicism regards human sexuality as a divine gift, so it’s considered sacred in the proper context — marriage.

 “Thou shalt not covet thy neighbour’s goods.”